In 1895 when the Queen knighted Prime Minister Mackenzie Bowell, once a printer’s apprentice, newspapermen composed a ditty:

 Collective amnesia on Bowell’s tenure is forgiven.
 He was the Konstantin Chernenko of his era, a plodding apparatchik who faithfully toiled for the Party.
 A friend recalled Bowell was “decent and hardworking” but lacked “force,” “intelligence” and “modesty.”

-Bowell did not become prime minister through caucus or grassroots support – his Conservative Party would not hold its first leadership convention until 1927 – and served just sixteen months before he was ousted by cabinet rivals.
+Bowell did not become prime minister through caucus or grassroots support.
+His Conservative Party would not hold its first leadership convention until 1927.
+He served just sixteen months as leader before his ouster by cabinet rivals.
 He was “a competent workhorse,” writes Wilson.

 For all that Sir Mackenzie Bowell is a beautifully written and very Canadian account of an egalitarian society, then and now, without any landed gentry, where Mack the Printer’s Boy could make good.
 Wilson’s research is meticulous, though even he could not unearth elements of Bowell’s 1820s childhood to permit armchair psychoanalysis.